 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the amounts reported in the condensed financial statements and accompanying notes.
-On an ongoing basis, management evaluates its estimates, including critical accounting policies or estimates related to the fair value of common stock, stock-based compensation expense and the fair value of convertible preferred stock warrants.
+On an ongoing basis, management evaluates its estimates, including critical accounting policies.
 Estimates are based on historical experience and on various other market specific and other relevant assumptions that the Company believes to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results could differ from those estimates.